Get a glimpse inside Rivian—and what it was developing before electric trucks

 Rivian founder RJ Scaringe eventually decided the coupe project wasn't ambitious enough, hence the switch to off-road vehicles.
 The move admittedly differentiates Rivian from the multiple startups—such as Faraday Future and Lucid Motors—looking to emulate the success of Tesla with sporty electric luxury cars.

-The R1T ans R1S were unveiled at the 2018 Los Angeles Auto Show.
+The R1T and R1S were unveiled at the 2018 Los Angeles Auto Show.
 Both use the same skateboard chassis, which houses the battery pack and all mechanical components.
 Different bodies can be mounted on the same basic chassis to create new models.

 Rivian sports coupe clay model